About Us > Centurion Achievements

 There are quite a few Centurions who are or have been Olympians.
-Or, converserly, Olympians who are Centurions!
+Or, conversely, Olympians who are Centurions!
 Olympians who have been Centurions include Frank O’Reilly (C276) (competing for Eire) who qualified in 1958 also on the Leicester to Skegness.
-See the list opposite.

 Don Thompson (C631) (Olympic gold medallist at 50km in the 1960 Rome Olympics) qualified as a Centurion in 1978.

 The latest Centurion who has competed in the Olympics is Dominic King (C1098).
 Dom competed in both the 2012 London Olympics and the 2016 Olympics in Rio.